telefonicaid/thinking-cities/README.md

-# fiware-iot-stack
+# Thinking Cities
-Repository to store and manage end user documentation related to the IoT Stack FIWARE based
+Repository to store and manage end user documentation related to the Telefónica's Thinking Cities platform powered by FIWARE.

 ## How to generate documentation for a specific release